dogweather/raspberry-pi-python-github-runner/README.md

 # A Python self-hosted GitHub Runner for the Raspberry Pi

-This is a minimal Python application with several workflow files:
+This is a minimal Python template application which runs several workflows:

 * One which runs on GitHub's cloud servers
 * One which runs on a self-hosted computer